-National Outcome 13 National Indicators and Targets Frequency / Type / Source Baseline National Target (if appropriate) We take pride in a strong, fair and inclusive national identity.
-Improve people's perceptions, attitudes and awareness of Scotland's reputation.
-Dundee City Outcome Dundee City Indicator Frequency / Type / Source Baseline (2006/07) Local Target Ensure equality of opportunity in Dundee and integrate the principles of equality and diversity into mainstream practice Satisfaction with council services among equality and diversity groups are on a par with the city's population as a whole.
+Dundee City Outcome Dundee City Indicator Frequency / Type / Source Baseline (2006/07) Local Target Satisfaction with council services among equality and diversity groups are on a par with the city's population as a whole.
 (Council Plan) Annually, DCC Survey No sig variation

 Employment monitoring shows the council workforce is at least in line with the make up of the city's population as a whole.
-(Council Plan) Annually, DCC records Not Available 3.7% Ethnic groups 2001 census Proportion of public service buildings suitable and accessible to people with disabilities (SPI) Annually, SPI 82.7% Provision of English for speakers of other languages up to intermediate level (menu of local outcome measures) Annual/Leisure and Communities 259 increase by 20% Number of instances of racially motivated crime Annually Tayside Police TBC reduce Required actions/commitment by the local partners for these outcomes Implement and review the Council's equality and of Audit the conduct of equality impact assessment of Develop the range of services accessed by the National Deliver the revised Dundee Partnership Equality at on new plans. ational Entitlement Card Scottish Government required action/commitment to support delivery of a local outcome Maintain 'one Scotland' brand.
+(Council Plan) Annually, DCC records Not Available 3.7% Ethnic groups 2001 census Proportion of public service buildings suitable and accessible to people with disabilities (SPI) Annually, SPI 82.7% Provision of English for speakers of other languages up to intermediate level (menu of local outcome measures) Annual/Leisure and Communities 259 increase by 20% Required actions/commitment by the local partners for these outcomes Implement and review the Council's equality and diversity scheme.
+Audit the conduct of equality impact assessment on new plans.
+Develop the range of services accessed by the National Entitlement Card Deliver the revised Dundee Partnership Equality and Diversity Action Plan Scottish Government required action/commitment to support delivery of a local outcome Maintain 'one Scotland' brand.
 Develop the national government services on the National Entitlement Ca ard